PCMDI/input4MIPs_CVs/README.md

 However, the 'global' CVs are currently under heavy development, so there is some duplication at the moment.
 We hope to reduce this over time.
+When in doubt, the CVs in this repository will be the source of truth for the input4MIPs project.

 Finally, the CVs also have some reliance on other conventions.
 The most notable is the [CF metadata conventions](https://cfconventions.org/).